treestack/keycloak-role-filters/README.md

 ---

-## Taming the Role Chaos: Filtering Keycloak Roles with Regex
+## Filtering Keycloak Roles with Regex

-Have you ever connected Keycloak to an LDAP or a corporate SSO system, only to find your users showered with hundreds of roles — many of which you don’t even recognize?
+Have you ever connected Keycloak to an LDAP or a corporate SSO system, only to find your users showered with hundreds of roles - many of which you don’t even recognize?
 We did.
-And while it’s impressive that your users can theoretically access every system from the cafeteria menu to the nuclear launch codes, it’s… not ideal.

 So we built a custom Keycloak protocol mapper: the `RegexFilterRolesMapper`.
 It filters roles before they hit the access token or ID token, keeping only those that match a configurable regular expression.
 For example, you might want